mjphillips/mjphillips.github.io/editing/index.md

 ## Copyediting and Proofreading

-While copyediting and proofreading are often used interchangeably, they are different tasks with different priorities.
 Copyediting, or line editing, focuses on the quality and comprehension of your prose.
-It falls somewhere between the developmental and substantive editing outlined above and the more granular, technical editing involved with proofreading.
-Proofreading, then, entails the mechanics of grammar and style.
-A proofreader can also be used to help ensure your project adheres to a particular style guide, like the Chicago Manual of Style or the American Psychological Association Publication Manual.
+It falls somewhere between developmental editing and proofreading.

+Proofreading entails granular, technical editing, with a focus on the mechanics of grammar and style.
+A proofreader can also be used to help ensure your project adheres to a particular style guide, like the Chicago Manual of Style.

 ## Indexing

-Many presses no longer offer indexing services for academic monographs.
-At the same time, few authors have experience with the production of an index.
-I can help either to produce your index or to edit the index that you have produced on your own.
+While many authors may elect to create their own index, an experienced indexer can help to transform a manuscript and make vital connections for an author.

+When creating an index, I try to approach your manuscript from the perspective of a reader.
+Yet, I also have a background in academic research, so I know how to create an index that will help to facilitate academic research.
+My goal is to make your book or project as accessible to as many readers as possible.

+I have completed the indexes for the following books:

+- Jason A. Bartles, *Arteletra: The Sixties in Latin America and the Politics of Going Unnoticed* (Purdue University Press, forthcoming)
+- Stephanie Y. Evans, *Black Women's Yoga History: Memoirs of Inner Peace* (SUNY Press, forthcoming)